 The following example illustrates the mode of operation of LLDP-MED.
-In order to evoke a reaction from LLDP-MED, the LAN switch has been set to auto-negotiation, whereas the phone's LAN port (see LAN Port Settings on page 46) is set to 100Mbit/s, hence a fixed value.
-This configuration error is discovered by LLDP-MED.
-The following screenshots from the phone's local menu will show the error messages.
+In order to evoke a reaction from LLDP-MED, the LAN switch has been set to auto-negotiation, whereas the phone's LAN port (see Section 3.2.1, "LAN Port Settings") is set to 100Mbit/s, hence a fixed value.
+This configuration error is detected and displayed by LLDPMED.
+Please note the status of MAC_Phy config displayed in the local phone's Admin menu.